iszczesniak/cpp/memory/index.md

 The initializing `1` has no identity: it's not created anywhere and then copy-constructed into the variable.
-Instead, the value of `1` (which may be an operand of a processor instruction) is written into the location of the variable -- we could say that the temporary (`1`) was materialized.
+Instead, the value of `1` (which may be an operand of a processor instruction) is written into the location of the variable -- we could say that the value (`1`) was materialized.

 ```cpp
 {% include_relative identity1.cc %}